LouisKaplan/ourMenuJava/README.md

 * Bootstrap

 ### FINAL NOTE:
-Things I didn't get done: Authentication still doesn't work on AWS.
-It works fine locally.
-Code comments are nowhere near done.
-Both of those things got left behind because of time constraints.
+Things I didn't get done:
+* Authentication still doesn't work on AWS.
+It works 100% fine locally.
+I looked at every suggestion in Slack and it's still not working.
+I'm just out of time.
+* Code comments are nowhere near done.
+* Finally, validation of fields is not done.
+This means that leaving some fields blank, or entering weird data causes problems - I know how to fix this, but ran out of time.
+If you want to see intended functionality, I reccomend selecting as many people as possible in each situation, as the live database doesn't have a ton of data in it.

+All of this got left behind because of time constraints.
 Everything else is at least somewhere in the ballpark of where I wanted to be.
-Unfortunately, without authorization, the personal menu and update a restaurant pages are not visible.
+Unfortunately, without authorization, the personal menu and update a restaurant pages are not visible on the live site.

 ### MAJOR CHANGES SINCE PRESENTATION:
 * Added restaurant ratings for users (not visible without login - screenshot here: http://imgur.com/a/mB5Os )
-* Added styling to website (also not visible on AWS - see on above screenshot)
+* Added styling to website (also not visible on AWS for some reason, no time to fix - see on above screenshot)
 * Implemented google maps API and added function to Restaurant Selector.
 User now enters in city and state while searching for a restaurant, and the results page shows a location for the restaurant that the group prefers: http://imgur.com/pdbLMrB and http://imgur.com/8AnANDa
 * Edit Restaurant page has been added.
 This allows users to add or remove menu items for specific restaurants: http://imgur.com/UHw1Aom
 * Fixed MANY bugs